MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-delete-revise-project-budget.md

 > [!NOTE]
-> Once a budget feature is enabled in an organization, it is not possible to be disabled again.
+> Once a budget feature is enabled in an organization, it is not possible to disable.
 However, creating a budget for a project is as per your choice once feature is enabled.

+## Create a project cost budget

+Create a project cost budget by following the below steps.

+  1. Sign-in to Project Operations
+  2. Change area to **Projects** in left nav
+  3. Click on the project you wish to create a budget for.
+  4. In the project page, you should see **Create Budget** in the top ribbon.
+  5. Select how you wish to create a budget – **Manual** or **From estimates**
+      a.
+If Manual is selected, a **Budget** tab would be created with empty rows in a grid.
+      b.
+Click **+New Project Budget Line** on top of the grid to create budget lines.
+      c.
+If **From estimates** is selected, user can choose the source estimates for time.
+      d.
+A new **Budget** tab would be created with time, material, expense estimates pre-filled from the project estimates.
+      e.
+Click **+New Project Budget Line** if you wish to create additional budget lines.
+      f.
+Grid and the values in the grid are editable and you can make necessary changes, till the project budget is Submitted for approval.
+  6. Refer ‘Project budget line – Time, Material, Expense’ for steps to be followed for budget line creation.
+  7. Only one cost and one revenue budget can be created for a project.